Creating an Institution

 5. L2 state reaches Bitcoin via batch proof

-→ institution is now represented THREE ways on Bitcoin:
+→ institution is represented on Bitcoin via:

 a) Ordinal inscription (identity — AUTHORITATIVE)